loganc04/troisjs.github.io/src/guide/materials/index.md

 </tbody>
 </table>

-You can use `props` to easily customize three.js material, e.g. :
+You can use `props` to easily customize three.js material, e.g.:

 ```html
 <Box>